 Coaching presents an invaluable opportunity to explore work issues and develop awareness of those skills and behaviours which you may wish to progress further.
 It also offers appropriate targeted support to help you effectively manage the transition to your new role.
 We would strongly encourage you to take advantage of this opportunity which is made available within the first 12 months of your appointment.

 If you are a new AHUA member, new in role, have been offered coaching in your welcome letter and wish to go ahead, download the Register of Coaches below and contact one or two of the coaches for an initial chat and to see who might be a best 'fit'.
 Once you have made your choice, please let the AHUA office know and arrange the date of your first session directly with your chosen coach.

-If you would like to discuss the process of selecting a coach, the AHUA's development consultant would be happy to support you in this process.
+If you would like to discuss the process of selecting a coach, the AHUA's development consultant, Robin Henderson, would be happy to support you in this process.
 Please contact the AHUA office for his details.

 The article below by Tess Brooks gives further information about what coaching is and the difference between coaching and mentoring.
 The Scope of Working Arrangements document outlines what is expected of both coach and coachee from the AHUA offer.